EnemigoPython/CitySizeWebScrape/README.md

 0-(X) to search using extra criterion found in "B".
 The list of criteria is numbered, so type the corresponding number

-"[CITY NAME]" to search for a city in the data set: this will also pull the first paragraph from the city's Wikipedia page
+"[CITY NAME]" to search for a city in the data set: this will also pull some introduction paragraphs from the city's Wikipedia page